BritishPandaChick/disney-codes/log.md

 - Start adding styles for meg section tablet.scss file

 **Link(s) for the day's work:** [30 Days 30 Sites Motivational Speaker](https://github.com/BritishPandaChick/30sites-motivation-speaker)

+## Day 51: July 21, 2020
+**What I Did Today:** Add styles for tablet.scss and style.scss files.
+Began final style updates for mobile.scss file.

+**Day Summary:** Today I added all the styles to tablet.scss and style.scss files.
+I spent time at the beginning of the session playing around with the programs section and getting the spacing right for each of the elements.
+I didn't have much luck since changing the px by one number causes the elements to move to a new line.
+After spending several minutes adjusting classes and properties, I decided to move on with the rest of the styles.
+I didn't add any CSS Grid to the site yet, but I think I'd like to try using it in the programs section to see if will help create some spacing between different div tags.
+After the styles were added to the large screen version of the sites, I went back to the mobile.scss and start making final style updates.
+Some of the biggest changes I made were removing the border from the email section and adding a background color instead.
+I managed to change the text color at the end of the session and adjust the padding for the paragraph in the section.
+Tomorrow I'm going to try finish making final style changes to the mobile.scss so I can spend more time updating the tablet and style files.

+**Tomorrow's List:**
+- Finish style updates on about section in mobile.scss
+- Start style updates for about and programs sections

+**Link(s) for the day's work:** [30 Days 30 Sites Motivational Speaker](https://github.com/BritishPandaChick/30sites-motivation-speaker)